 The first thing that a business like this needs is watertight systems and processes, with clearly documented task instructions.
-When jobs are standardised and being done the same way every single time, you will find that the team can function well, even if the team members are coming and going at a rapid rate.
-Having good strong systems and processes is the backbone of every successful business, and those who have a high staff turnover especially can do really well if they’ve got those systems and processes solidly in place.
-At the least it will mitigate the issues that may arise!
+When jobs are standardised and done the same way every single time, you will find that the team can function well, even if the team members are coming and going at a rapid rate.
+Having good strong systems and processes is the backbone of every successful business, and those who have a high staff turnover especially can do well if they’ve got those systems and processes solidly in place.
+At the least, it will mitigate the issues that may arise!

 “People come and go, but systems remain constant,” Michael E Gerber

-Staff turnover is a really great way of improving the talent pool in a business.
+Staff turnover is a great way of improving the talent pool in a business.
 With new people come new skills, and a new way of seeing things that perhaps a body of staff that have been there for longer may not see.
 Having these insights can provide space for innovation and creativity,

-and with lots of opportunities for recruitment, the business owner and the leadership team can be picking from the best of the bunch.
+and with lots of opportunities for recruitment, the business owner and the leadership team can be picked from the best of the bunch.
 Increasing the quality of the overall staff body, and picking highly qualified expert staff, can only benefit the rest of the business overall.

-A key lesson we can learn from businesses that function well with a high staff turnover, is one of the simplest but most effective.
+A key lesson we can learn from businesses that function well with a high staff turnover is one of the simplest but most effective.
 With new people come fresh insights and perspectives.
 They bring a new way of seeing things that perhaps the staff that have been there for longer may not see, especially when in the habit of doing things the same way without introspection.
 Having these crystal clear insights can only provide space for innovation and creativity, always finding ways to make things better, and improving the approaches and the processes that are done across the company.